Light-induced torque in ferromagnetic metals via orbital angular momentum generated by photon-helicity

 In this Letter, we tend to elucidate the role of electronic OAM in the dynamics of magnetization induced by circularly-polarized laser pulses in ferromagnets.
 Our experimental data clearly demonstrates the existence of not only the effective magnetic field, traditionally interpreted as the inverse Faraday effect, but also a non-trivial and large effective magnetic field which is orthogonal to that induced by the inverse Faraday effect.
 In other words, these correspond to the field- and damping-like torques, respectively.
 In the former scenario circularly-polarized laser pulse acts as an effective magnetic field which induces field-like torque.
 On the other hand, the latter scenario where damping-like torque is generated cannot be explained by the traditional inverse Faraday effect alone.
-Both torques can be understood with a simple model provided, on an equal footing, considering the non-equilibrium OAM induced by the angular momentum of photon and its coupling with magnetization via spin-orbit interactions in ferromagnetic metals.
+Both torques can be understood with a simple model provided, on an equal footing, considering the non-equilibrium OAM induced by the angular momentum of photon and its coupling with magnetization via spin-orbit interactions in ferromagnetic metals. \SI{Here, it should also be noted that the effective magnetic field generation in the model is different with the traditional model [Eq.
+(1)] where magneto-optical coupling plays an important role.}